 Explore Your Purple Gemstone Options

 Purple gemstones are ideal for wearing, displaying, and using in meditation and chakra cleansing sessions.
 Each purple gemstone will have its own unique features and benefits.
-You can choose the purple gemstone that works best for you.
+You can choose the gemstone that works best for you in this comprehensive list of purple stones in this article.

 The purple tourmaline gemstone is available in many shades of purple.
-This highly-faceted stone is available in treated and untreated forms.
+These highly-faceted purple gems are available in treated and untreated forms.
 What all types of purple tourmaline have in common is their eye-catching brilliance, no matter what color or treatment level they possess.

 ● 7-7.5 on the Mohs hardness scale